Skip to content

 use<UseT>(async (ctx, next) => {

-// NOTE: validate before adding to state - UseT promises this property exists
+// validate before adding to context - UseT promises this property exists

 return next();